-On June 11, 2010 I drove north on I-90/94 to Devil’s Lake State Park to camp, hike, and rock climb in Baraboo, WI.
-The park is know for it Quartzite rock that rises out of the ground 500Ft. forming bluffs that surround Devil’s lake.
-The Winnebago Native Americans called the lake “Ta-wa-cun-chuck-dah” which translated correctly means Spirit Lake or Sacred Lake, but for the sake of attracting tourist the translation chosen was Devil’s Lake.
+On June 11, 2010, I drove north on I-90/94 to Devil’s Lake State Park to camp, hike, and rock climb in Baraboo, WI.
+The park is known for it Quartzite rock that rises out of the ground 500Ft. forming bluffs that surround Devil’s lake.
+The Winnebago Native Americans called the lake “Ta-wa-cun-chuck-dah” which translated correctly means Spirit Lake or Sacred Lake, but for the sake of attracting tourist, the translation chosen was Devil’s Lake.

-On Saturday, are first day out in the park looking at the Devils Lake Map we decided to do a lap around the lake, Hiking the bluffs and stopping at any spot we thought we might be able to boulder.
+On Saturday, our first day out in the park looking at the Devils Lake Map we decided to do a lap around the lake, Hiking the bluffs and stopping at any spot we thought we might be able to boulder.
 We started in north shore and headed around Devil’s Lake in a clock wise manor on East Bluff Trail, stopping at Elephant Rock and just about every scenic out-cropping along the way.
-If your like me I got memorized by the beauty that Devil’s Lake State Park possesses and completely forgot about nabbing a Geocaches along the way.
-Eventually we made it to balanced rock and head to the South shore concessions for lunch and to cool off in the lake.
-After that reprieve we hopped on the boardwalk and headed to West Bluff Trail headed for camp .
+If you’re like me I got memorized by the beauty that Devil’s Lake State Park possesses and completely forgot about nabbing a Geocaches along the way.
+Eventually, we made it to balanced rock and head to the South shore concessions for lunch and to cool off in the lake.
+After that reprieve, we hopped on the boardwalk and headed to West Bluff Trail headed for camp.

 One thing I wish I would have taken advantage of at Devil’s Lake is the Fishing Tackle and Forestry Pack.
-At the Nature center you can borrow either the fishing tackle or forestry pack for free, all that is required is an adult signature.
-The fishing tackle requires that anyone over the age of 16 have an fishing license.
+At the Nature Center, you can borrow either the fishing tackle or forestry pack for free, all that is required is an adult signature.
+The fishing tackle requires that anyone over the age of 16 have a fishing license.
 Devil’s Lake State Park claims that you can catch bluegill, crappie, perch, bass, walleye, northern pike and brown trout.
-The Forestry Pack is full of books, games, activities, magnifiers, measurement tools, collection boxes and a bird-calls.
-Both the Fishing Tackle and Forestry Pack are available for 24 hour check out.
+The Forestry Pack is full of books, games, activities, magnifiers, measurement tools, collection boxes, and a bird-calls.
+Both the Fishing Tackle and Forestry Pack are available for 24 hours to check out.

-If your like me and live south of the park, be sure to take Route 113 and take the ferry across, which is free.
+If you’re like me and live south of the park, be sure to take Route 113 and take the ferry across, which is free.